mattrybin/EpicUtils/README.md

 <br />

-# EpicUtils - VS Code utils that makes you more productive
+# EpicUtils - VSC utils that makes you more productive